 Feras and his family are among the Syrian families who frantically searched for a safe shelter during the Syrian war.
-He and his seven children joined more than 3.5 million other Syrians in Turkey.
+He and his seven children joined more than 3.5 mi other Syrians in Turkey.
 It was the perfect place being close to the Syrian border, it enforced Feras’s hope of returning back when the situation calms down.
 Little did he know, he will be spending eight years far from the motherland.

 As the family settled, Feras felt a lot of pressure [trying to provide for the family]. ''We could only rely on the monthly humanitarian support,” he tells.
 He is not the only refugee or displaced person to depend on humanitarian support during a crisis.
 In Syria alone, more than 14 million people are reliant on relief agencies to ease their suffering; however, as funding decreases, people’s needs can barely be met.
 Shortage of funding is a serious challenge organisations are facing as they try to support families like Feras.
 As a result, the same hope that drove Feras to Turkey encouraged him to risk going back to Syria.
 Even if it meant not knowing what was waiting on the other end.